Key Takeaways

 Benefit 5: Improves Sleep Quality

 A bedtime reading habit can improve sleep quality.
-Sleep specialists at the Mayo Clinic (a renowned American medical center) recommend 15-30 minutes of reading before bed as a habit for better sleep.
+The Mayo Clinic (a renowned American medical center) recommends calming activities such as reading or taking a bath before bed as a habit for better sleep.

 Reading calms the brain and releases the day's tension.
 Unlike the blue light from smartphones and computers, paper books don't interfere with the secretion of the sleep hormone melatonin.